rahmanda/rahmanda.github.io/src/posts/2019-06-17-edit-format-tanggal-dengan-intl.datetimeformat/index.en.md

 ---
 title: Formatting Date and Time with Intl.DateTimeFormat
+summary: Intl.DateTimeFormat is an easy tool to formatting date and time without adding extra KB to your bundle size
 ---

 Formatting date and time has been a common problem for web developers because of several reasons: